Rust-for-Linux/rust-for-linux.com/src/Unstable-features.md

 If you would like to use a new Rust unstable feature in the kernel, then please [contact us](Contact.md).

-### `alloc`
+### `alloc` (older releases)

 [`alloc`](https://doc.rust-lang.org/alloc/) is part of the Rust standard library and its implementation uses many unstable features.
 Normally, this library (as well as [`core`](https://doc.rust-lang.org/core/) and others) is provided by the compiler, and thus those unstable features do not break users' code.

-Currently, the kernel contains a fork of `alloc` (matched to the supported Rust version by the kernel) with some additions on top.
-This complicates compiling the kernel with a different compiler version due to those unstable features, but this fork is meant to be temporary: the original plan for `alloc` discussed with upstream Rust (and others) is documented in-tree in the [`rust/alloc/README.md`](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/rust/alloc/README.md?h=v6.6) file.
+In older releases, the kernel contained a fork of `alloc` (matched to the supported Rust version by the kernel) with some additions on top.
+This complicated compiling the kernel with a different compiler version due to those unstable features, but this fork was meant to be temporary, and eventually it got dropped in v6.10.
+The original plan for `alloc` discussed with upstream Rust (and others) was documented in-tree in the [`rust/alloc/README.md`](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/rust/alloc/README.md?h=v6.6) file.

-Discussions with upstream Rust are ongoing to see what the eventual solution for `alloc` will be.